redpesk-common/canbus-binding/docs/2-Installation.md

 * An AGL system installed with latest Chinook version \(&gt;3.0.2\).

 * Make sure you built the AGL generator else you will not be able to generate custom low-level CAN binding.
-Generator can be found [here](http://github.com/iotbzh/can-config-generator) with the attached instruction to install and run it.

 It will produce a _configuration-generated.cpp_ file to paste in the source, _src/_, directory.

 * Make sure you already set up the AGL SDK using the following [SDK Quick Setup Guide](http://docs.iot.bzh/docs/getting_started/en/dev/reference/setup-sdk-environment.html).
 Alternatively, please refer to official guides available on [AGL Developer Site](http://docs.automotivelinux.org/docs/devguides/en/dev/#guides).

-To get the correct SDK version installed, you **must** prepare your environment with the **chinook-next** version.
+To get the correct SDK version installed, you **must** prepare your environment with the **iotbzh** flavor using _prepare_meta_ tool.
 To do so, run the following command in your docker image in the step 4 in place of `... [ prepare build environment ] ...`:

-> **NOTE** These commands assume that proprietary graphic drivers for Renesas Porter board are located in `/home/devel/share/proprietary-renesas-rcar` directory.
+> **NOTE** These commands assume that proprietary graphic drivers for Renesas Porter board are located in _/home/devel/share/proprietary-renesas-rcar_ directory.

 ```bash
 $ prepare_meta -f chinook-next -o /xdt -l /home/devel/mirror -p /home/devel/share/proprietary-renesas-rcar/ -t porter -e wipeconfig -e rm_work